lilykonings/cholp/README.md

   * These were not implemented accurately
   * See attached document, Instructions-Copy
   * Fonts and colors for all pages
-* [ ] Thumbnail issues for all pages (INCLUDING SEARCH RESULTS), se 1B and 1C in this doc
+* [X] Thumbnail issues for all pages (INCLUDING SEARCH RESULTS), se 1B and 1C in this doc
-* [ ] General Site Header (Spacing, Login/ Logout button should be off white like the background, search bar should look like mocks and have rounded edges, logo should be slightly bigger, “Sign Up” and “Login/ Logout” should be capitalized)
+* [X] General Site Header (Spacing, Login/ Logout button should be off white like the background, search bar should look like mocks and have rounded edges, logo should be slightly bigger, “Sign Up” and “Login/ Logout” should be capitalized)
 * [X] Footer text should bold
 * [X] Grid System You Discussed Implementing
 * [X] MAKING THE PAGES LOOK LIKE MOCKS THROUGHOUT THE SITE

+**7/10 MEETING CHANGES**
+* [X] Featured section: not only prints, be able to have custom titles, links, images
+* [X] Bigger nav logo
+* [X] Spec section into pills
+* [X] On individual print page, replace desc in recommended section with views and date
+* [X] Search page
+* [ ] Slider thumbnail bug
+* [X] Updates feed

 Quick Start
 -------------